Should You Send Your CV as a PDF or Doc File?

 On Jobseeker, you’ll be able to create your CV in three simple steps.
 Simply select the desired template and you’re good to go.
 Making changes and switching to a different layout is also a breeze.

 Once you’ve finished, you’ll be able to download your CV as a PDF.
-As the template of your CV consists of many different parts, there is a chance that these parts will merge when converted to Word (.doc or .docx).
-For this reason, you’ll only be able to download your CV in PDF from Jobseeker.
+As the CV template consists of many different parts, there is a chance that these parts will merge when converted to Word (.doc or .docx).
+For this reason, you’ll only be able to download your resume in PDF from Jobseeker.

 Final note

 Before making a choice, read the job description carefully.
-In many cases, the employer or recruiter will specify how they wish to receive your CV.
+In many cases, the employer or recruiter will specify how they wish to receive your resume.
 If no file type is mentioned, send your CV as a PDF so that it looks exactly as you intended.
-You’ll also ensure that your CV can be opened and read no matter which device is used.
+You’ll also ensure that your resume can be opened and read no matter which device is used.

 Share via: